electricimp/ConnectionManager/README.md

 ## connectFor(callback)

 The *connectFor* method tells the imp to connect, run the callback method, then disconnect when complete.
-If the imp is already connected, the callback will be invoked immedaitly (and the imp will disconnect upon completion).
+If the imp is already connected, the callback will be invoked immediately (and the imp will disconnect upon completion).

 *The callback method takes zero parameters.*